Belgrade school shooting: Casualties

 The shooting resulted in the deaths of nine students – eight girls and one boy – and a security guard.
-According to the French foreign ministry, one of the deceased students was a French national.
+According to the French foreign ministry, one of the deceased students, Adriana Dukić, was a French national.
 One girl, Ema Kobiljski, was the daughter of Dragan Kobiljski, a Serbian professional volleyball coach and former player.

 In addition, six students and a teacher were injured.
 Of the injured, two boys and one girl were taken to the University Children's Clinic in Belgrade.
 The boys received gunshot wounds to their lower extremities.
 In contrast, the girl, who was also critically injured, received a severe head injury and had to undergo surgery.
 The boys and the teacher were later reported to be in stable condition.
 The critically injured girl, Angelina Aćimović, died of her wounds on 15 May despite urgent surgical intervention and intensive treatment measures, becoming the tenth victim in the shooting.
 The boy who was wounded in the spine had surgery in Chicago, Illinois, US, on 20 June 2023.

 52-year-old history teacher Tatjana Stevanović, who was shot three times, underwent several surgeries at the Clinical Centre of Serbia in Belgrade.
 According to Večernje novosti, she is unable to walk or move her left arm.
 On 20 July, she was transferred to the Sokobanjska Rehabilitation Institute in Belgrade.

 Investigation

 Kecmanović surrendered to the police and was arrested; the police soon revealed his name to the public.
-The Higher Public Prosecutor's Office in Belgrade described him as a 13-year-old (born July 30, 2009) male seventh-grade student.
+The Higher Public Prosecutor's Office in Belgrade described him as a 13-year-old (born 30 July 2009) male seventh-grade student.
 At this age, he could not face criminal or misdemeanour charges due to the Juvenile Criminal Offenders and Criminal Protection of Juveniles Act setting the minimum age of criminal responsibility at 14; the case was referred to the Centre for Social Work.
 Within the school system, disciplinary action could result, at most, in moving the student to another school.
 (Note: Per the Law on foundations of the educational system and pedagogy.
 Permanent exclusion from primary education is not legally possible.)

 According to the Ministry of Internal Affairs, Kecmanović had been planning the event for a month, selecting specific classrooms to target first and compiling a list of students to prioritize in shooting.
 The ministry also reported that he had received training at a shooting range alongside his father, who legally owned the pistols used in the incident.
-Reportedly, he fired a total of 57 shots during the incident.
+Confirmed by the Kecmanović Trial, Kosta fired 45 rounds inside the classroom however he also fired 21 in the hallway, for a total of 66 shots fired during the shooting.
 Described as a quiet and academically successful student, he had recently joined the class which he targeted.
 The motive is currently under investigation by authorities.